oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 The `metadata` section names the domain resource and its namespace.
 The name of the domain resource is the default value for the `domain UID` which is used by the operator to distinguish domains running in the Kubernetes cluster that may have the same domain name.
 The domain resource name is required to be unique in the namespace and the domain UID should be unique across the cluster.
 The domain UID, domain resource name, and domain name (from the WebLogic domain configuration) may all be different.

-The `spec` section describes the intended running state of the domain, including intended runtime state of server instances, number of cluster members started, and details about Kubernetes pod or service generation, such as resource constraints, scheduling requirements, or volume mounts.
+The `spec` section describes the intended running state of the domain, including intended runtime state of server instances, number of cluster members started, and details about Kubernetes Pod or Service generation, such as resource constraints, scheduling requirements, or volume mounts.

 The `status` section is updated by the operator and describes the actual running state of the domain, including WebLogic Server instance runtime states and current health.